vinayking01/javascript_knowledge/Thapa Technical JAVASCRIPT Code/(3) fucntion (this keyword).md

     obj.showName(); // Logs: undefined (or global object property if not in strict mode)
     ```

+- ✅ Fix if you want this to refer to obj:
+    ```
+    const obj = {
+    name: 'Object',
+    showName() {
+        console.log(this.name); // ✅ refers to obj
+    }
+    };

+    obj.showName() ; // "Call showName, but do it from obj.
+So JavaScript sets this inside showName to refer to obj.

+    ```

+❓ If an object doesn't create lexical scope, then its properties should be available globally, right?
+✅ Short answer: No —  Because lexical scope and object property access are two very different concepts in JavaScript.

 ### 7. Arrow Functions in Class Methods
 - Arrow functions do not have their own this binding.
 Instead, they inherit this from the enclosing lexical context.
 This behavior is useful when you need to preserve the context of this inside a callback function.